 We value pupils' social skills as well as their achievements in other areas.
 We plan opportunities for learning cooperation/collaboration, respecting others' views, providing constructive feedback and conflict resolution.
-Depending on the type of learning that has been planned for the lesson, it may be most appropriate for children to sit in rows, groups or pairs.
-Children should only sit at and work in groups when it enhances the learning.
+Following the principles of dialogic talk and depending on the type of learning that has been planned for the lesson, it may be most appropriate for children to sit in rows, groups, or pairs.
+Children will have opportunities to sit at and work in groups when it enhances the learning.